astrocatalogs/astroschema/README.md

         - Also internal aspects, e.g. `compare` as a part of any `astrocats.catalog.Key`
     - How should numeric types be handled?  i.e. string vs number
         - Could use either, i.e. `["number", "string"]`
+    - Should schema/'structs' be restricted to having one and only one level of properties?

 - `astroschema.json` should be dynamically generated